JimmyKePeng/Bootcamp-Repository/cin cout getline/- Basic Input Output.md

 Written by Varick Erickson - &copy; Varick Erickson 2022

 A terminal or console is one of the simplest and most often used method of interacting with a program.
-If you are Windows, the powershelll or cmd program can be used:
+If you are Windows, the powershell or cmd program can be used: